Matt Petgrave: Involvement in the death of Adam Johnson

 On October 28, 2023, only 7 games into the 2023–24 EIHL season, Adam Johnson of the Nottingham Panthers sustained a fatal injury when his throat was cut by Petgrave's skate during an on-ice collision in a game against the Sheffield Steelers.
 A video of the incident showed Petgrave's left skate kick up towards Johnson as Petgrave began to fall after colliding with another Panthers player.
-The South Yorkshire Police opened an investigation of the death and arrested Petgrave before releasing him on bail.
-On November 12, 2023, Petgrave received a standing ovation at his team's first home game since the collision with Adam Johnson that resulted in Johnson's death, albeit Petgrave did not feature in his team's roster for the game.
+The South Yorkshire Police opened an investigation into the death and arrested Petgrave on suspicion of manslaughter before releasing him on bail.
+On November 12, 2023, Petgrave received a standing ovation at his team's first home game since the incident, albeit Petgrave did not feature in his team's roster for the game.
 Petgrave, who is black, was subject to online racial attacks in the aftermath of the incident.

 Over the course of a lengthy investigation, Petgrave was re-bailed several times by the British legal system and required crowdfunding support for his legal costs.
 On April 29, 2025, the Crown Prosecution Service announced that no charges would be brought against Petgrave as there was no realistic prospect of a conviction, and closed the case.

 Hiatus and return

 Following Johnson's death, Petgrave did not play while on bail, resulting in him missing the remainder of the 2023–24 season and the entirety of the 2024–25 ice hockey season, due to the expiry of his visa to play in the United Kingdom.
-On 18 September 2025, Petgrave was signed by the Indy Fuel of the ECHL, returning to professional play ahead of the 2025–26 ECHL season.
+On September 18, 2025, Petgrave was signed by the Indy Fuel of the ECHL, returning to professional play ahead of the 2025–26 ECHL season.